 These are easy, cheap, and kids of all ages can make their own!
 All you need to make these cute little ghosts is a balloon, some gauze, duct tape, and string.
 You can hang them from trees, your roof, archways in your house, or anywhere else you can tie a string.
 They’ll sway with a light breeze, adding to that floaty, ghosty effect.

 #4: Leaf-Bag Ghosts

 Bagging leaves this weekend?
 Choose some white bags instead of black ones - when you’re done cleaning up leaves, tie your bags up, turn em upside-down, and draw faces on them with black permanent marker.
 Now you have fat little ghosts with their arms up scaring your neighbors.
 Easy!
 Your kids may be a little more excited to help out around the yard if you’re making leaf ghosts.
-Check out how they turned out for Emily and Jaime from Our Everyday Art.

 #3: Spooky Window Eyes